kigiri/dom-js/get-them-all/get-them-all.en.md

 - Write the body of the `getArchitects` function, which targets the architects, all corresponding to a `<a>` tag.

-- Write the body of the `getClassicals` function, which targets the architects belonging to the `classical` class.
+- Write the body of the `getClassical` function, which targets the architects belonging to the `classical` class.

 - Write the body of the `getActive` function, which targets the classical architects who are `active` in their class.